-Simply put, political contributions are not tax deductible.
+Simply put, political contributions are not tax-deductible.
 Americans are encouraged to donate to political campaigns, political parties and other groups that influence the political landscape.
-When it comes time to file taxes, though, many people are surprised to learn what qualifies as a tax deduction.
-If you support your favorite candidate, you might be wondering: Are my political contributions tax deductible?
+When it comes time to file taxes, though, many people may not fully understand what qualifies as a tax deduction.
+So if you support your favorite candidate, you might be wondering if your political contributions are tax-deductible.
 Though your political contributions may not lower your tax liability, it pays to have a nuanced understanding of where else in your donations and spending you can secure tax deductions.

 The IRS, which has clear rules about what is and is not tax-deductible, notes that any contributions, donations or payments to political organizations are not tax-deductible.
 This means that if you donate to a political candidate, a political party, a campaign committee or a political action committee (PAC), these contributions will not be tax-deductible.

 Additionally, many people choose to volunteer for political organizations.
 It’s common for a volunteer to spend money on additional supplies and other items.
-However, volunteers’ time on a campaign may not be deducted as an hourly service charge or otherwise.
-Additionally, any out-of-pocket expenses, including supplies, transportation to get to the event and other related costs are not tax-deductible.
+However, volunteers’ time on a campaign may not see deductions as an hourly service charge or otherwise.
+Additionally, any out-of-pocket expenses, including supplies, transportation to get to the event and other costs are not tax-deductible.

 Although businesses have a stake in political outcomes, companies cannot deduct expenses related to political campaigns.
 Businesses may donate to campaigns, political parties and PACs, but their contributions are not tax-deductible.